Aniket21mathur/Chapel-protobuf/docs/generatedcodeguide.rst

 Ouput module name
 -----------------
 The name of the ouput file/module will be same as the ``package`` name.
-If the ``package`` name is not specified the module takes the name of the proto file with all non-aplhanumeric characters replaced by an ``underscore``.
+If the ``package`` name is not specified, the module takes the name of the proto file with all non-aplhanumeric characters replaced by an ``underscore``.

 For example a file called ``address.proto`` without the package specifier will